 But the next year, astronomers found a second object in a similar orbit, then another, and another.
 Instead of a planet, they had found the first of the asteroids -- large chunks of rock that were left over from the formation of the solar system.
-Ceres is the largest, with a diameter of around 600 miles (1,000 km).
+Ceres is the largest, with a diameter of almost 600 miles (1,000 km).

 Astronomers have discovered hundreds of thousands of these boulders, and with automated searches they are discovering thousands more each year.
 Most orbit the Sun in a broad region known as the asteroid belt, which is between the orbits of Mars and Jupiter.

 For a long time, astronomers thought that Ceres and the other asteroids were the remnants of a planet that exploded.
 But today, most believe that the asteroids were prevented from coming together to form a planet by the gravity of nearby Jupiter, which nudged them on each orbit around the Sun.